garcia/simfile/docs/source/timing-note-data.rst

 ========== ================== ========================= ==== ==== ===== ==========

 Much like :class:`.TimingData`,
 :func:`.displaybpm` accepts an optional chart parameter for SSC split timing.
+Also, setting *ignore_specified* to True will ignore any `DISPLAYBPM` property and always return the true BPM range.

 .. warning::